Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Particle Propagation along Galactic Magnetic Field Line

 Relying on the H.E.S.S. flux profile measurement along the major axis~\cite{HESS-AA2025}, we fit it with two models in \autoref{fig:profiles}: assuming a $t\dm{kyr}$ old single-flash scenario, and continuous injection from the source that started $t\dm{kyr}$ ago (see Appendix~\ref{appendix:1dprofiles}).
 The particles diffuse along the GMF with longitudinal diffusion coefficient $D$.
 Our fitting prefers \mbox{$\sqrt{4Dt}|^\rm{flash}_\rm{H.E.S.S.} = 55\dm{pc}$} for a single-flash case and \mbox{$\sqrt{4Dt}|^\rm{cont}_\rm{H.E.S.S.} = 110\dm{pc}$} for a continuous injection case.
 Under the assumption of $\eta = 1$ and \mbox{$B=4\dm{\mu G}$}, these values correspond to ages of \mbox{$t_\rm{flash}=2\dm{kyr}$} and \mbox{$t_\rm{cont}=8\dm{kyr}$} respectively~\cite{Semikoz-MF}.

-The time scales derived above are lower bounds, since our calculation assumes that the nebula is oriented perpendicular to the line of sight (LOS).
+The timescales derived above are lower bounds, since our calculation assumes that the nebula is oriented perpendicular to the line of sight (LOS).
 If, however, the major axis of the nebula is inclined at an angle $\theta < 90^\circ$ relative to the LOS, the time scales increase by a factor of $1/\sin^2\theta$.

-We notice that the continuous emission profile model has a peak (green dashed line in \autoref{fig:profiles}).
-Hence, a more precise profile measurement would allow to distinguish between these two scenarios and put constraints on the acceleration region.
+We notice that the continuous emission profile (dashed green line in \autoref{fig:profiles}) is more peaked in comparison to the flashlike case (solid red line) .
+Hence, a more precise profile measurement might allow for distinguishing between these two scenarios and put constraints on the acceleration region.

-In quasi-linear theory with Kolmogorov turbulence spectrum and $\eta\ll 1$, the steady-state diffusion coefficient \mbox{$D_\parallel\propto (E/B)^{1/3} \eta^{-2}$}, which means that expected time increases with magnetic field and turbulent/regular field ratio~\cite{Reichherzer2020}.
+In quasilinear theory with Kolmogorov turbulence spectrum and $\eta\ll 1$, the steady-state diffusion coefficient \mbox{$D_\parallel\propto (E/B)^{1/3} \eta^{-2}$}, which means that expected time increases with magnetic field and turbulent/regular field ratio~\cite{Reichherzer2020}.
 For $\eta\sim1$, diffusion coefficient behavior remains qualitatively similar~\cite{Semikoz-MF}.
 Anisotropic turbulent field simulations show that transverse diffusion coefficient $D_\perp$ in the range of our interest scales in the same way with energy and magnetic field, thus conserving the ratio $D_\parallel/D_\perp$~\cite{Semikoz-MF, Mertsch2020}.

 Using the orthogonal extension of the nebula \mbox{$\sigma_\rm{minor}=0.06^\circ\pm0.01^\circ_\rm{stat}\pm0.01^\circ_\rm{sys}$} reported by H.E.S.S.~\cite{HESS-AA2025}, one can deduce the turbulent/regular magnetic field ratio~$\eta$, following the approach of Ref.~\cite{Semikoz-MF}.
 For a large range of possible projection angles~$\theta$ we find $\eta \sim 1$.